AltahhanAi/Data_Science/docs/content/unit2/02_04_measuring_performance.md

 \end{array}
 $$

 Accordingly we prefer classifier 3 since we are comparing on the same dataset.
-Please refer to the section of model comparison <mark>[LINK]</mark> for a more detailed discussion of model comparison.
 In particular, the reader needs to be careful on what constitutes a statistically significant difference of two different models.

 ###Classes imbalance and metrics